ASCAS Association of Small Collectors of Antique Silver ASSOCIATION OF SMALL COLLECTORS OF ANTIQUE SILVER

 On the photograph below right the trap is more subtle as this is a piece of old manufacture, but, unfortunately, I'm not authorized to show it in its entirety.

-The hallmarks appear to be those of Julius Alexandrovitch Rappoport (1864-1916), working for the Fabergé firm in its own establishment, using the punch of Moscow (period 1908-1917) and the standard Fabergé silver fineness of '88 zolotniki' (916 thousandth silver).
+The hallmarks appear to be those of Julius Alexandrovitch Rappoport (1864-1916), working for the Fabergé firm in his own establishment, using the punch of Moscow (period 1908-1917) and the standard Fabergé silver fineness of '88 zolotniki' (916 thousandth silver).

-You may draw your deductions...
+You may draw your own conclusion...

 marquage de Julius Alexandrovitch Rappoport (1864-1916)